Definition

 Immunological and Autoimmune Conditions

-- Investigations: Hypogammaglobulinemia and absence of plasma cells on biopsy; negative coeliac serology.
+- Investigations: Hypogammaglobulinaemia and absence of plasma cells on biopsy; negative coeliac serology.

 - Symptoms: Diarrhoea and villous atrophy unresponsive to dietary gluten restriction.